genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. _Raw reads QC reports for Alfano et al (2015): https://platform.genestack.org/endpoint/application/run/genestack/filebrowser?a=GSF3772057&action=viewFile&page=1
 .. _Multiple QC Report application: https://platform.genestack.org/endpoint/application/run/genestack/multiple-qc-plotter?a=GSF3772056&action=viewFile

-You see that total number of sequencing reads for each sample is quite small and vary in the range of 190,000 to 471,000 reads.
+You see that a total number of sequencing reads for each sample is quite small and vary in the range of 190,000 to 471,000 reads.
 Overall, more than 2,5 million paired-end sequencing reads were generated.